White Paper

 Abstract

 A peer-to-peer electronic cash system can be built on a blockchain where the base unit of currency is human attention rather than computational work or staked capital.
 Each verified human participant receives a fixed daily allocation of points that expire if unspent, reducing first-mover advantage.
-A daily rebasing mechanism adjusts all saved balances to support stable purchasing power as the network grows, minimizing deflation/inflation.
+A daily rebasing mechanism adjusts all saved balances to minimize deflation/inflation as the network grows.
 A percent-human verification system, maintained by a decentralized network of miners focused on proof of human, inhibits bot and duplicate accounts.
-Miners are compensated through a hardcoded 0.5% transaction fee.
+Miners are compensated through a transaction fee (initially 0.5%, see Appendix A for details on numbers) applied to every transaction.
 An arbitration and court system resolves disputes over whether an account belongs to a real, unique human.
 The result is a currency designed for daily transactions, not speculation, one that compensates previously invisible contributions such as caregiving, mentorship, and the maintenance of physical spaces.

 The understood universe is built on four foundational pillars: time, space, matter, and energy.
 A fifth, often overlooked, is essential to understanding the first four: attention.
 All we know, have, and do stems from attention's actions with and within the first four.
-Humans are, in economic terms, units of attention.
+Humans are, in economic terms, units of attention which can push back the tides of entropy.
 Each human being has exactly 1,440 minutes of attention per day.
 That number, the same for every person alive regardless of wealth, birth, or when they joined the network, is the foundation of everything that follows.

 In our current economic system, value (the organization of matter and energy within space and time that benefits attention) is primarily measured and transferred through fiat currency.
-Fiat systems, including stablecoins, (they are just electronic fiat) are centrally controlled, inflationary by design, and structurally disconnected from actual human contribution.
-A mother raising children, a neighbor maintaining a community garden, a mentor guiding a young person toward their calling, none of these contributions register in the ledger of fiat economics.
-In addition, AI and robotic systems now generate economically meaningful output at near-zero marginal cost, further eroding the connection between human labor and economic reward.
-Fiat increasingly fails to signal who created value and how much value was created.
+Fiat systems, including stablecoins (they are just electronic fiat), are centrally controlled, inflationary by design, and structurally disconnected from actual human contribution.
+A mother raising children, a family member caring for an aging parent, a mentor guiding a young person toward their calling, none of these contributions register in the ledger of fiat economics.
+And the problem is accelerating.
+AI and robotic systems already produce real output at near-zero cost, and every year they do more, faster, cheaper.
+What follows is predictable: businesses have a fiduciary duty to maximize returns, so when the AI/machine can do the job, the job disappears.
+Governments will print money to hold society together (like the COVID playbook).
+That makes your dollar worth less.
+Cost of living and asset prices climb.
+Workers demand more.
+Businesses choose the machine.
+It's a one-way spiral, and the current system has no exit ramp.
 A new monetary system must evolve if society is to remain coherent.

 Bitcoin has been a vital stepping stone, pioneering decentralized consensus (i.e., blockchain).
 But Bitcoin and its derivatives have encountered two paradoxes that prevent them from functioning as daily currency: